-U.S. Rep. Jayapal says blowback from calling Israel a 'racist state' reveals 'double standard'
+U.S. Rep. Jayapal says blowback from calling Israel a ‘racist state’ reveals ‘double standard’

 “Most of the time I feel like I am very careful — not that I don’t make mistakes.
 But I do respond to pain, because at the end of the day, there is so much pain,” she said.
 “I mean, the pain and persecution that the Jews have felt from the pogroms, from the Holocaust … and the real fear that that’s going to happen again and they’re not going to have a homeland to go to — is very real.”

-But, Jayapal said, she also feels for Muslims and Palestinians “who feel like they’re being treated as if they don’t they don’t have a right to exist and are being treated like second-class citizens.”
+But, Jayapal said, she also feels for Muslims and Palestinians “who feel like they’re being treated as if they don’t have a right to exist and are being treated like second-class citizens.”

 She said the criticism, even after her clarification, “seems actually directed towards stifling any legitimate criticisms of the Netanyahu government and its policies.”